Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 4. Medallion (Center-Out) Layout

 Instead of joining squares side by side, the medallion layout builds the afghan outward from a large center square or circular motif.
-Surrounding rounds of progressively smaller squares create a mandala-like design that is truly breathtaking.
-This layout is ideal for a statement piece — think a decorative bedspread or a large living room throw.
-It requires more planning but rewards you with a one-of-a-kind granny square afghan.
+Surrounding rounds of progressively smaller squares create a mandala-like design that is genuinely eye-catching.
+This layout is ideal for a statement piece, think a decorative bedspread or a large living room throw.
+It requires more planning but rewards you with a one-of-a-kind afghan.

 5. Color-Block Layout

 Color-blocking divides your afghan into large sections of solid or semi-solid color, with each section made up of multiple squares in the same hue.
-For example, the top third of your granny square afghan might be navy, the middle third cream, and the bottom third burgundy.
+For example, the top third of your piece might be navy, the middle third cream, and the bottom third burgundy.
 This modern, minimalist approach looks incredibly sophisticated and works well with contemporary home decor styles.

 6. Staggered (Brick) Layout